Camp TURKSOM: Turkish military

-Neo-Ottomanism

-Various media sources have evaluated Camp TURKSOM to be a part of Turkey’s Neo-Ottoman foreign policy.
-Neo-Ottomanism is an ideology which suggests that Turkey is increasingly getting involved in regions that host Muslim countries or those that used to be within the territories of the Ottoman Empire.
-Discussions surrounding the relationship between Turkish foreign policy and Neo-Ottomanism have increased after the Justice and Development Party (AKP) came to power in Turkey, as the party has since been following policies that promote Islam and increasingly undermine secularism in the country.
-The policies of this party targeting the improvement of Turkey's influence over Islamic countries have been contrasted against the Western-looking foreign policy Turkey has pursued since the establishment of the Turkish Republic by Mustafa Kemal Atatürk in 1923.
-Scholars who pursue this argument suggest that Turkey has been taking various actions in order to boost its geopolitical standing not only in the Middle East but throughout the Islamic world and beyond.
-During one of his visits, Turkish President Recep Tayyip Erdoğan stated: "What [my] African brothers have longed for years are true friends who respect their history, culture, traditions, languages” and that Turkey “[wants] to be true friends of Africa.”

-Turkish military engagement within the Horn of Africa has been viewed as in line with a Neo-Ottomanist foreign policy.
-One of the major military involvements of Turkey within the Muslim world has been the establishment of Camp TURKSOM in Somalia.
 When justifying Turkish involvement in Somalia and the establishment of Turkey's military base in Somalia, a Turkish think-tank called Ankara Centre for Crisis and Policy Research (ANKASAM) has referred to Turkey's historical role in guarding the Horn of Africa against Western enemies.
 An example to this has been given as the time when the Ottoman Sultan protected the region through sending naval forces into the region when the Portuguese attempted to invade the area.
 Referring back to this historical event, the current Turkish involvement has been described by this think-tank as: "Turkey is returning to the area to protect it from internal and external enemies, by launching a military training camp in Somalia's capital Mogadishu."
-Moreover, the analysis has continued with the following statement: "Turkey has no colonist policy in Africa...Its sole intention is to assist oppressed people in Africa in rebuilding their nations."
-In explaining Turkish involvement in Africa, Center for Strategic and International Studies (CSIS) has noted that since 2003, right after when Erdoğan's Justice and Development Party came to power, Turkey's total number of embassies in Africa rose from 12 to 41.
-Additionally, there has been a major increase in Turkey's bilateral trade with Africa, exceeding 20 billion dollars in 2018.
+Moreover, the analysis has continued with the following statement: "Turkey has no colonist policy in Africa...
+Its sole intention is to assist oppressed people in Africa in rebuilding their nations."